tristanbrown/development/workflows/ai_assisted_coding.md

 #### Use-Cases
 - Possibly addresses the shortcomings of Method #2
+- Cases where the planning and design decisions are crucial
-- Need to find better ways to generate `plan.md` files
+- Will only work if I can find better ways to generate `plan.md` files

 ## 4. Codex Cloud
 - Set up an environment